Aboriginal Education programs are guided by the Aboriginal Education Enhancement Agreement. The purposes of this agreement are to:

 The Aboriginal Support Workers (ASW’s) play a very important role in the success of ALL Aboriginal students.
 They work in one, two, and sometimes three schools depending on the Aboriginal student population and need in each location.
-Consistent with the guidelines provided by the Ministry of Education, the support provided is additional to any other programs and services to which an Aboriginal student is already eligible.
+Consistent with the guidelines provided by the Ministry of Education and Child Care, the support provided is additional to any other programs and services to which an Aboriginal student is already eligible.
 They help with the Aboriginal self- identification process in September and throughout the year.
 The Aboriginal Support Workers (ASW’s):

 - Help to foster a sense of belonging.

 - Monitor success plans for Grad program students.